bettergovph/govchain/web/ENVIRONMENT.md

 1. Create a separate `docker-compose.prod.yml` with production values
 2. Use Docker secrets or external configuration management
 3. Override default values with secure production credentials

+**Note for Docker deployment**: The `BLOCKCHAIN_BINARY` path needs to be accessible within the container.
+Consider:
+- Mounting the blockchain binary as a volume
+- Installing the blockchain binary within the container
+- Using a blockchain service accessible via network APIs instead of local binary